riosarah/AiKita/README.md

 apart from any other planning software currently available on the market for the pedagogical sector

+### How AiKita supports educators during the pedagogical planning process
  ![plantUML diagram of AiKita process](img/Process_uml.png)